pyladies-bratislava/autoscript/README.md

 ## Resources
 The workshop is designed to accommodate several Python levels.
-If you are new to Python, you can follow our `line1`.
-More advanced users can check `line1` and then follow `line2` and/or `line3`.
+If you are new to Python, you can follow our `part1` which is the basis of the workshop.
+More advanced users can start with `part1` and then follow `part2` and/or `part3`.

-### Line 1
+### Part 1
 This is the basis of this workshop: a script to organize pictures in your computer based on their filenames.
-You can find the script in the `line1` folder.
+You can find the script in the `part1` folder.

-### Line 2
+### Part 2
-After taking a look and running the script in `line1` you can move on to the `line2` folder.
+After taking a look and running the script in `part1` you can move on to the `part2` folder.
 Here you will need to use more advanced Python concepts like using a virtualenv and installing Python modules to fulfil the needs of the script.

-In this line you will organize pictures in your computer based on the metadata that they contain.
+In this part you will organize pictures in your computer based on the metadata that they contain.
 We have limited the pictures to `.png` files to make it easier to understand the script.
 You can use the Pillow library to read the metadata of the pictures and then organize them in folders.

-### Line 3
+### Part 3
-After being comfortable with the previous scripts this line will take you a bit further.
+After being comfortable with the previous scripts this part will take you a bit further.
 We will use the `tkinter` module to build a GUI for the script.
 This will allow you to select the folder where the pictures are and then organize them based on some criteria.